-Using the To Do, Doing, Done chart on the bottom of your poster, start moving sticky notes from the Urgent/Easy quadrant to the To Do column.
+In the previous lesson, you created sticky notes to represent different tasks to improve your app and you placed them in a chart.
+Using the To Do, Doing, Done, columns below, start moving sticky notes from the upper-left Urgent/Easy area to the To Do column.
 Choose at least two tasks per group member and write on the sticky who the task is assigned to.
 As you work on improving the app, you will move the stickies through the stages of this chart.